Rapids suffer first T20 Blast loss at Somerset

 Veteran Spitfires paceman Michael Hogan managed to take it to the final ball, with the first four deliveries yielding four runs and Smith sweeping four from the penultimate ball to tie the scores.

-Smith managed to cut the one run required from the final ball - although he and Surrey had a scare as Leaning almost took a spectacular one-handed diving catch at point - and ended on 49 not out off 29 balls as Surrey scraped home to record their fourth win in six outings.
+Smith managed to cut the one run required from the final ball, although he and Surrey had a scare as Leaning almost took a spectacular one-handed diving catch at point.
+He ended on 49 not out off 29 balls as the visitors scraped home to record their fourth win in six outings.

 Further defeats for Middlesex and Sussex